epogrebnyak/lamr/README.md

   - Codespaces and Gitpod for Github repositories.
 * Minimal Python syntax
   - Numbers, strings, booleans, None.
-  - Operators (assignment, arithmetic, comparison, membership).
+  - Strings and operations on strings.Operators (assignment, arithmetic, comparison, membership).
-  - Variables.
-  - Lists, tuples, dictionaries.
+  - Variables (naming, assignment, mutation).
+  - Sequences: lists and tuples.
-  - Iteration with `for` loops and comprehensions.
+  - Iteration with `for` loops.
-  - `if`/`else`
+  - Conditional execution with `if`/`else`.
   - Functions and methods.
   - Importing modules and packages.
   - Input and output (console, command line, files and web requests).
+* More of basic Python syntax
+  - Dictionaries.
+  - List comprehensions.
+  - `while` loops.
+  - Exceptions and `try`/`except` statement.
 * Read, talk and ask:
   - Describing what your program does as input, steps and output.
 Writing pseudocode.
   - Reading documentation: core Python, standard library and popular packages.